 All the above travel mistakes were definite factors, but superfluous ones to the real reason why Guatemala was a bust for me.

-I simply didn’t want to travel.
+The bottom line is: I didn’t want to travel.
 I was still too burned out from years prior of pushing too hard for too long with no home base to recover in.
 I had only just moved into my apartment in Toronto when, paint still proverbially drying, I left for five months.
 A variety of circumstances (including the encroaching winter) had dictated that it was time to hit the road again, so despite having reservations, I figured “why not”.

 Leading up to the trip, I had an inner voice saying “don’t go”.
 It was pretty persistent, but I dismissed it as irrational fears of volcano Fuego blowing, or concerns about safety after being barraged by negative stories from afar, or….it doesn’t matter.
 Every time the don’t-go voice popped up, I dismissed it.
 The trip was booked and paid for, and I was going to enjoy it come hell or high water.